LangGraph for autonomous AI agents: state machines that actually loop

 This multi-agent system demonstrates how specialized agents can collaborate through shared state.
 Each agent adds its expertise, and human approval creates a checkpoint before finalizing decisions.

-For long-running workflows or agents that need to survive restarts, LangGraph provides checkpointing:
+For long-running workflows or agents that need to survive restarts, LangGraph has built-in checkpointing:

 import os